Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Amid the continually shifting genres, tempos, time changes, and morphing musicality are some real treasures too, beginning with “Interstellar Executive.”
 A simmering number laden with grooves, catchy hooks, and some touches of grittier-than-usual vocals, the song’s styling is reminiscent of a bit of Clutch-ery at times.
 That last trait is really evident on the blistering jam that is “Dancing Shaman And The Psychedelic Cactus“, a solidly rocking number laden with swagger and sultriness both.
 The sermon-like, spoken.. er, yelled wording in its mid-section adds a cool touch to things.

-What does transpire elsewhere, on two tracks in particular, have made a pair of compositions my favorite cuts from the recording.
+What does transpire elsewhere on two tracks, in particular, has made a pair of compositions my favorite cuts from the recording.
 “Jenny Greenteeth” and “Uproot” are darker, immensely metallic constructs, with the first one being just a spectacular track period.
 “Jenny Greenteeth” has an eerie quality to it early on, one that wanes as we accompany this descent into a place of progressive doom.
-Chunky and chugging at times, smoother and more melodic at others, plus the differing, yet well executed, vocals styles utilized are an interesting touch.
+Chunky and chugging at times, smoother and more melodic at others, plus the differing, yet well-executed, vocals styles utilized are an interesting touch.

 Speaking of doing their thing, ALMOST HONEST have done theirs… again with ‘Seiches And Sirens‘.
 Exactly what that is will ultimately be up to you to decide, for most likely as in all things, what you like and what I like may not align.
 But that is a-ok, ya’ know?
 The best possible way to discover if they do, or might, or aren’t even anywhere in the same planetary system, is checking out this album yourself.
 You can do that by the stream provided in this review or go to Bandcamp [HERE] for further streaming and purchase options.